Soominll/AnoDAN/README.md

 This repository provides relevant codes and data to find a combinatorial drug target using our framework called AnoDAN.

-- AnoDAN : includes three code files for AnoDAN (execute Main.py first, then find a combinatorial target using anomaly_scoring_analysis.py)
+- AnoDAN : three code files for AnoDAN - execute Main.py first, then find a combinatorial target using anomaly_scoring_analysis.py
 - Gene_expression : gene expression files for each pathway
-- Pathway :
+- Pathway : data that contains genes and their interections in each pathway
-- Data :
+- Data : list of pathways, sensitive and resistance cell lines.

 ## Key features